TomNisbet/nqsap/docs/_docs/build-04-alu.md

 |1 | x | 1 | 1 | 1 | 0 | A or B
 |====

+The ALU all-zero bits and all-one bits operations are used in the microcode to get zeros or ones onto the bus for the flag set and clear operations.

-The B operation is not used by a standalone instruction, but the ALU functionality of it was used by the CALL instruction so that B can be used for temporary storage.
+The B operation is no longer used.
+It was used by the CALL instruction to read B for temporary storage.
 The B register was later redesigned to add its own bus transceiver to allow direct read access.

-The ALU also has an all-zero bits operation and an all-one bits operation that may be useful.
-While there isn't a good application for these as user-accessible instructions, they might be helpful in the microcode to get all zeros or all ones onto the bus.
-For example, a single-byte CLR instruction could leverage all-zero to implement a register clear that would be faster and more compact that using a load immediate 0 instruction.

 ## Flags